BaraaJazah/Laravel-Livewire-tutorial/README.md

 # Laravel-Livewire-tutorial

-A simple training web application I built to practice Livewire and Flux concepts.
+A simple SPA (Single Page Application) built with Laravel to practice Livewire and Flux concepts.
 The app is just a basic CRUD with no advanced features.

 📅 Date: 10 / 04 / 2025